|Guide||♦||32 Triplogs||Active Topic|

 "A mine is a hole in the ground owned by a liar."
 Mark Twain

 This loop hike incorporating several somewhat obscure trails in the lower Mazatzals takes you through an area replete with old mines, prospects, and the relics of their workings.
 Some were noted producers of ore and many others just anonymous testaments to sweat, grit, and unfulfilled hopes.
-This mineral rich area south of Mt.
+This mineral-rich area south of Mt.
 Peely seems to be centered around the eastern drainage of the Saddle Mountain sub-peak.

-This hike starts at a parking spot overlooking the site of the old Sunflower Mine, which produced mercury from a reddish-brown ore called cinnabar which can be found in abundance lying about.
+This hike starts at a parking spot overlooking the site of the old Sunflower Mine, which produced mercury from a reddish-brown ore called cinnabar, which can be found in abundance lying about.
 In the processing building which still stands, you'll see the large pipe (smelting tube) used to tumble the cinnabar into fine particles that were then burned in vertical furnaces with coke to produce the mercury gas.
 The gas was then cooled through a large network of vertical U-shaped tubes to condense into the liquid metal we know as quicksilver.
-The gold mines down the road at Goldfield, Az may have been a customer for some of this mercury which was used in a refining process to extract pure gold from raw ore early last century.
-Apparently the Sunflower ceased operations sometime in the 1940s, although some evidence might suggest it may have squeaked on into the early fifties.
+The gold mines down the road at Goldfield, Az may have been a customer for some of this mercury, used in a refining process to extract pure gold from raw ore early last century.
+Apparently, the Sunflower ceased operations sometime in the 1940s, although some evidence might suggest it may have squeaked on into the early fifties.

 Continue north past the hulk of an old service vehicle that makes one wonder "how they ever got things like this up here?", and on to the signed intersection of West Fork Tr. at about 2mi.
 Head west on the W.Fork Tr. and begin an aggressive climb to the top of a small saddle.
-Proceeding down the opposite side you quickly come to the Thicket Spring Trail intersection at about 2.5mi.
+Proceeding down the opposite side, you quickly come to the Thicket Spring Trail intersection at about 2.5mi.
 Take it to the left and down through the bottom of a drainage heading into McFarland Canyon.
-Along this area you will encounter not only blue ribbon century plant stalks, but what appears to be numerous prospects and at least one vertical shaft near a creek bed complete with the requisite remains of a sump pump.
-At about 3.6mi you will come to an intersection with the Copper Camp and Sheep Crossing Trails.
+Along this area, you will encounter not only blue ribbon century plant stalks, but what appears to be numerous prospects and at least one vertical shaft near a creek bed complete with the requisite remains of a sump pump.
+At about 3.6mi, you will come to an intersection with the Copper Camp and Sheep Crossing Trails.
 This is a nice shady area and an excellent spot for a lunch break.
 This appears to once have been the living site for those that dug the numerous bat-filled holes nearby.

 As you approach the Sunflower area from the west, the canyon begins to open up into an area littered with old diggings and abandoned equipment.
 Some of the old tunnels were quite large with the timbers still holding, while another had a house-sized boulder dislodged from above forming a cavernous ceiling.
 Of course, it goes without saying to be very careful when exploring these areas.
 Old access roads abound in a mazelike fashion, but if you stay on the main one, your parking area (@6.5mi) is just around the bend.